J9-tops/hng13-stage-2-ticket-manager-react/README.md

 - `src/components/ticket-page/TicketCard.tsx` — ticket card UI and status tag.
 - `src/store.ts` — `zustand` modal state (open/close + modal type).
 - `src/styles/` — SCSS files that implement the site design (hero wave, circles, box-cards, max-width container rules, responsive breakpoints).

-## Design & accessibility notes

-- Layout rule: content should be centered with a max-width of 1440px (the stylesheet enforces a container width rule in `src/styles/index.scss`).
-- Hero section: the layout supports a wavy bottom edge (implemented with SVG/CSS in the landing page styles).
-- Decorative elements: the styles include circular decorations and card boxes.
-You can find related rules in `src/styles/_landing-page.scss` and `_dashboard.scss`.
-- Accessibility: the app is built with semantic HTML elements, includes alt text where applicable, provides visible focus styles in CSS and aims for sufficient contrast.
-Manual accessibility testing and automated linting (axe or similar) are recommended for full compliance.